MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/joinoperator.md

 ## Returns

-The return schema and rows depends on the join flavor.
+The return schema and rows depend on the join flavor.
 The join flavor is specified with the *kind* keyword.
 The following flavors of the join operator are supported:

 | Join flavor | Returns | Illustration |
 | --- | --- | --- |